 2. Lines

-Vertical lines: They can elongate the figure, making one look taller.
-Vertical lines can be expressed in the silhouette of clothing, such as an H-shaped long coat or a straight-cut shirt dress; they can also be reflected in the fabric, such as very drapey materials; or in patterns, such as vertical stripes, and dense horizontal stripes can also create an elongating effect.
+Vertical lines: They can elongate the body, making one appear taller.
+Vertical lines can be expressed in the silhouette of clothing, such as an H-shaped long coat or a straight-cut shirt dress; they can also be reflected in the fabric, such as very drapey materials; or in patterns, such as vertical stripes, and dense horizontal stripes can also create a lengthening effect.

-Horizontal lines: They can increase width, such as shoulder epaulette designs or horizontal lines on the shoulders, which can add width and volume to the shoulders.
-However, one should avoid using horizontal lines in very wide or unwanted areas, such as the hips if they are already wide; it is best not to decorate that area with horizontal lines.
+Horizontal lines: They can increase width, such as shoulder epaulet designs or horizontal lines on the shoulders, which can add width and volume to the shoulders.
+However, one should avoid using horizontal lines in very wide or unwanted areas, such as the hips if they are already wide.

-Diagonal lines: They can guide the movement of the eye, creating a sense of dynamism and direction.
-For example, when wearing a drapey shirt, one can tuck the front middle button into the waistband, creating a V-shaped diagonal line at the hem, which can create a slim waist (provided the abdomen is flat) and elongate the lower body proportion, making the shirt appear more flowing when moving.
+Diagonal lines: They can guide the movement of the eye, creating a sense of motion and direction.
+For example, when wearing a drapey shirt, tucking the front middle button into the waistband can create an inverted V diagonal line at the hem, emphasizing the waist's slimness (provided the abdomen is flat) and elongating the lower body proportion, making the shirt appear more flowing when moving.

 The above are the two most basic aspects of dressing.
 As long as we diligently manage and cultivate our image, we will surely explore our inner world better through this beautiful endeavor.